astrobatty/ceres/README.md

 # ceres

+__This version is built to extend the wavelength coverage of the FEROS pipeline!
+For installation instructions check this [README](https://github.com/astrobatty/ceres/blob/feros_extended_wavelength/feros/README.md).__

 A set of pipelines and routines for echelle spectrographs.

 Authors: Rafael Brahm, Andrés Jordán, Néstor Espinoza.
 If you make use of this code, please cite [Brahm et al 2017](https://ui.adsabs.harvard.edu/#abs/2017PASP..129c4002B/abstract).